This post previously published on October 13, 2020. It was updated on August 5, 2022 as part of Wide Open Country's Bluegrass Month.

 Doug and Rodney Dillard were born in Salem, Missouri in the Ozarks, a hotbed of bluegrass music and the setting for the 1950s country music variety show Ozark Jubilee.
 The brothers grew up listening to fiddler, folk singer-songwriter and "newgrass" pioneer John Hartford, who played fiddle with their father.

 Doug played the banjo, while Rodney played guitar.
-Joined by Dean Webb on mandolin and Mitch Jayne on upright bass, The Dillards released a string of albums in the 1960s, including Back Porch Bluegrass and Wheatstraw Suite, which marked their move from traditional bluegrass to a more contemporary sound.
+Joined by Dean Webb on mandolin and Mitch Jayne on upright bass, The Dillards released a string of albums in the 1960s, including Back Porch Bluegrass and Wheatstraw Suite (on Elektra records), which marked their move from traditional bluegrass to a more contemporary sound.
 The transition helped pave the way for younger musicians and their peers, who would soon experiment with blending country, rock and folk music to create a new sound and genre.
+The band has included many other members over the years, including Dewey Martin, John Humphreys, Herb Pedersen and Byron Berline.

 Roots and Branches

-The Dillards are recognized as one of the first bluegrass bands to electrify their instruments in the mid-1960s, helping to give birth to the breezy California rock of The Eagles and the country rock of The Flying Burrito Brothers.
+The Dillards are recognized as one of the first bluegrass bands to electrify their instruments in the mid-1960s.
+They helped give birth to progressive bluegrass as well as the breezy California rock of The Eagles and the country rock of The Flying Burrito Brothers.

 "When they hit town, they completely blew everybody away," Hillman told the Los Angeles Times in 2012.

-The brothers began to tour together again in later years until Doug Dillard passed away in 2012.
-Rodney Dillard continues to perform as part of The Dillards, sometimes with Maggie Peterson (Charlene Darling herself).
+The original Dillard brothers toured together again in later years until Doug Dillard passed away in 2012.
+Rodney Dillard continued to perform as part of The Dillards, sometimes with Maggie Peterson (Charlene Darling herself).
+Sadly, Peterson passed away earlier this year.
 Even though the beloved sheriff and deputy have retired and the town barber has closed his doors for good, the music of Mayberry will live on forever.